 A transponder would be carried on the body of the skier, designed to be used in tangent with a search-transmitter.
 Originally based on a Swiss patent for protection against theft in shops – for use in locating avalanche victims lower frequencies were used as they were more effective at transmitting through snow.

 By the 2000s, a variety of avalanche rescue inventions had been published, such as inflatable airbags to provide buried people with oxygen for as long as possible.
-Such as this German patent, published in 2001, for avalanche protection clothing.
+Such a German patent, published in 2001, for avalanche protection clothing.
 Consisting of an inflatable waistcoat with oversize inflatable helmet hood to be filled with oxygen with a nozzle for the wearer to use to breathe.

 An overview analysis